An all-in-one toolkit package to easy my Python work in my PhD.

 Standards, Tools and VCS

 reStructuredText docstring format, uses Black as a code formatter with a default enforced line length of 120 characters, and Pylint as a linter.

 You can lint the code with (which will format the code first):

 Feel free to explore the

 You will get an idea of what functionality is available to you by running:

 This repository currently comes with an

-environment.yml file to reproduce my work
+environment.yml file to reproduce a fully compatible conda environment.

-You can install this environment and add it to your ipython kernel by running
+You can install this environment and add it to your ipython kernel by running: